5 Questions for Event Marketing Strategist, Nick Borelli

 Nick Borelli: Creating personas for your event is easier when you’ve already produced an event, because you’ll have access to previous attendee data, which serves as a guide for attendee groupings.
 For a first-year event, you’re going to have more guess work, which means more testing and measuring to determine if your hypotheses were correct.

 If you have access to previous attendee data, include as much demographic information (such as age, gender, industry, geography, etc.) as you can to identify patterns.
 The more information you can gather without polling the better…but there will also be polling.
+You should also be reading at least one marketing blog on a regular basis for a wide perspective of the industry itself.
 If you can connect demographic information to where they spent time at your event (sessions attended, booths visited, traffic patterns, etc.), you can then augment that data with sample polling to determine things like why they bought a ticket or even predict what they’ll want for their next event experience.

 Once you have behaviors paired with profile data, you should go deeper with psychographics.
 Truly developed persona building can only happen when you see your attendees as human beings.
 Creating a name and avatar, and layering in items such as values, core beliefs, and preferences will enable you to segment all marketing to those audiences in the most human of ways.
 Through social listening, polling, and paying attention to behaviors, you’ll be able to connect with them on a much deeper level.